bunthut/janis/README.md

 The plugin also supports using notebooks to store templates instead of tags.
 You can start using notebooks to store your templates by going to the plugin settings and selecting `Notebook` instead of `Tag`.

 Now, any note or todo placed in a notebook titled "Templates" will be considered a template.

+## Optional Dependencies
+Attachment processing for dropped files uses optional libraries:

+- [`sharp`](https://www.npmjs.com/package/sharp) generates thumbnails for image attachments.
+- [`pdf-parse`](https://www.npmjs.com/package/pdf-parse) extracts preview text from PDF files.

+The plugin works without them, but these enhancements will be skipped if the modules are not installed.

 ## Changelog
 See [CHANGELOG.md](https://github.com/joplin/plugin-templates/blob/master/CHANGELOG.md).